 Troop support is one-tenth the GPv purchase cost per turn.

 Troop Support = $TSC \times TSM \times ASM$

-◆ TSC is the Troop Support Cost (from the Unit Builds Chart, see Table 13-4 on page 108).
+- TSC is the Troop Support Cost (from the Unit Builds Chart, see Table 13-6 on page 106).

+- TSM is the Terrain Support modifier.

+- ASM is the Army Status modifier.